Command Managed Equal Opportunity Program

 - Performing other EO-related duties as assigned by the commander.

-- Periodically evaluate the CMEO Program utilizing the CMEO Checklist (contained in OPNAVINST 5354.1).
+- Periodically evaluate the CMEO Program utilizing the CMEO Checklist (contained in OPNAVINST 5354.1G).

-(Note: Personnel who manage the EO complaint process do not normally perform investigations due to the possibility of conflict of interest).
+(Note: Personnel who manage the EO report process do not normally perform investigations due to the possibility of conflict of interest).

-The instruction (significantly updated in 2007) provides a great opportunity for CMEOs to brief Commanders and personnel on the Navy's EO policy.
+The instruction (revised in 2017) provides a great opportunity for CMEOs to brief Commanders and personnel on the Navy's EO policy.
 Commands are encouraged to carefully read through the entire instruction.
 Some of the changes from the previous version include: